evgenyneu/aes-text-encryption-ios/README.md

 ## Host AES Crypto on your server

 Use [this single self-contained html file](http://aescrypto.com/redist/aes_crypto.html) and host it on your server.
-You can also save it to a local folder and open it in the web browser.
+You can also save it to a local folder and open it in the web browser for offline use.